wyland0/wyland0/README.md

 ## 🌱 I’m currently learning
 * ⚙️ How to build a compiler with Racket and a86 Assembly
-* 🤖 Exploring Machine Learning
+* 🤖 Exploring Machine Learning with Python, NumPy, Pandas, Scikit-Learn, and Scipy

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/wyland)